NohaAshraf85/Team-Profile-Generator/README.md

 # Team Profile Generator
-The team profile generator application supports Managers to create a fast webpage that displays their team's basic informaiton.
+The team profile generator application that supports Managers to create a fast webpage that displays their team's basic informaiton.

-This application is a Command Line Application (CLI) that replies on simple list of prompt questions and upon filling out the responses to these questions an HTML page is generated with a clean and easy to use user interface.
+This application is a Command Line Application (CLI) that relies on simple list of prompt questions and upon filling out the responses to these questions an HTML page is automatically generated with a clean and easy to use user interface.

 ## Table of Content